 Friendly Aid Provides Additional Services to Seniors during Covid Crisis

-With the onset of Covid 19, vulnerable senior and disabled residents in Wellesley Public Housing have been housebound in their apartments.
-The inablity to socialize, to attend events at the Tolles Parson Center and to participate in our monthly outreach activites have resulted in isolation.
-To reach out to these individuals and let them know that we at Friendly Aid have been thinking about them during these very trying times, we have reached out to them:
+With the onset of Covid 19, vulnerable senior and disabled residents in Wellesley Public Housing became housebound in their apartments.
+The inablity to socialize, to attend events at the Tolles Parson Center and to participate in our monthly outreach activites resulted in isolation.
+To reach out to these individuals and let them know that we at Friendly Aid had been thinking about them during these very trying times, we connected:

 -- In June 2020 we sent each of the 111 households a $20 Roche Bros. gift card.
 The mailing also included a note with this uplifting message to brighten their days:

 Let there be love and understanding among us,